 This leadership project brings together students, faculty, and staff from Hamilton College and comparable institutions for two main purposes.
 One is to promote an intersectional understanding about raced and gendered campus climates that give rise to a range of damaging experiences, from the more subtle micro-aggression to hate crimes and sexual assaults and rape.
 The other purpose is to develop organizing strategies to create diverse, safe, and just campuses.
 This course includes a required field study at the Highlander Center in Tennessee, March 19-24.
 Prerequisite, Intro level course in either WMGST, AFRST, or SOC.
 (Same as Women's and Gender Studies 289.)
 Maximum enrollment, 12.
 Margo Okazawa-Rey.

 Examines black popular culture of the African diaspora through an exploration of a series of representations, cultural practices and folk traditions.
 Participants will interrogate the "black experience" and its legacy in aspects of consumer culture, film, music (jazz, hip hop, blues), television, social class and gender.
 Considers the methodological and theoretical implications of these approaches for both anthropological inquiry and Africana studies.
 (Writing-intensive.)
 Maximum enrollment, 20.

 Examination of the experiences of black women in the United States from 1800-2006.
 Emphasis on the intellectual history of black women.
 Topics include the legacy of slavery, the role and influence of religion and the black church, the history of black women's education, the development of black feminism, the roles of and attitudes toward black lesbian and bisexual women, the role and impact of black women in popular culture and music.
 (Writing-intensive.)
-(Oral Presentations.)
 Prerequisite, 101 or consent of instructor.
-(Same as Women's Studies 310.)
+(Same as American Studies 311 and Women's and Gender Studies 311.)
 Maximum enrollment, 20.
-Haley.